 The operation of financial markets is one of the most complex topics of study due to what underlies them: interactions among human beings, with all of their conceptions and misconceptions about the reactions of other human beings.

 All courses in the programme are given in English.
-Due to the fact that Jönköping International Business School (JIBS) has an exchange programme including about 200 partner universities, and that a number of master programmes at JIBS are open to students from around the world, the courses have a diverse international participation of students.
-This international atmosphere contributes to a broad perspective of the issues analysed and discussed in courses.
+Due to the fact that JIBS has an exchange programme including about 180 partner universities, and that the programme is open to students from around the world, the courses have a diverse international participation of students.
+This international atmosphere contributes to a broad perspective of the issues discussed in class.

 This programme is supported by faculty with substantial experience of dealing with financial markets and strong research records in methods required for financial analysis.
 JIBS has very active research in the fields of international finance, financial economics and statistics, corporate governance, and time series econometrics, with a considerable number of publications within these areas in internationally-renown refereed journals.

-This education prepares students for positions demanding advanced analytical skills in financial economics and statistics.
+This education prepares students for positions demanding advanced analytical skills in finance and statistics.
 Such positions are mainly found in the financial sectors but are also found in other parts of private and public sectors around the world.
 The programme also prepares students for doctoral research education.

-The applicant must hold the minimum of a Bachelor’s degree (i.e the equivalent of 180 ECTS credits at an accredited university) with at least 90 ECTS credits in business administration, economics, industrial engineering and management, or equivalent.
-At least 60 ECTS credits must be in business administration and 15 ECTS credits in statistics or econometrics.
+The applicant must hold the minimum of a Bachelor’s degree (i.e. the equivalent of 180 ECTS credits at an accredited university) with at least 90 ECTS credits in business administration, economics, computer engineering, industrial engineering and management, or equivalent.
+At least 60 ECTS credits must be in business administration and 10 ECTS credits in statistics, mathematics or econometrics or the equivalent.